fasseg/modeshape-baseline/README.md

 This project creates an executable jar that starts a Modeshape Server.
-If the bench (-b) option is set a Modeshape Server is started which starts an internal benchmarking process.
+If the bench (-b) option is set a Modeshape Server is started with an internal benchmarking process.
 This of course only tests a non load balanced scenario, but it does demonstrate the write performance of a single node in a clustered environment.